 Overview

 The Creative Opportunity Fund provides general operating support grants of $2,000-$5,000 to small professional theatres with budgets under $500,000 working throughout New York State.
 Applicants to the Creative Opportunity Fund are NOT required to be members of A.R.T./New York.
-Non-member applicants who receive funding through this program will receive a free year of membership as part of their grant award.
 The Creative Opportunity Fund is a regrant of a New York State Council on the Arts program.
 A.R.T./New York regrants NYSCA funds, and all applicants and grantees will interact with A.R.T./New York as their grantmaker.

 The grant aims to distribute flexible funding to support theatres throughout the state with capacity building and stabilization and to increase funding opportunities for theatres that have been left out of mainstream funding opportunities because of barriers associated with racial, economic, disability, and sexual identity and/or geographic location.
 Payments are made via electronic or paper check, depending on the grantee’s preference.